HackYourFuture/study/node-js/README.md

 <img src="https://i.imgur.com/kh2JveL.png" alt="Request-response cycle" width="70%"/>

 Common tasks that servers need to perform include hosting web pages, sharing files, providing email communications, etc. These tasks require access to the file system and other interactions with the computer which browsers don't support for security reasons.
 This is where Node.js comes into play, it provides functionality to perform file operations and interact with your device so it can perform all the necessary operations to act as a server.

-Why do web browsers not allow access to the file system?
-[Answer](./Questions#security)

 In summary Node.js provides a JavaScript runtime with extra functionality to perform tasks that a browser won't do on your device.
 This allows us to use JavaScript in the back-end to provide services, develop desktop applications or write command line tools.